Converg3nce/matic-docs/docs/dex-on-matic.md

 # Swap ERC20 and ERC721 tokens atomically using Plasma Asset Swaps

+This document will help you understand the Plasma asset swaps that can be performed while using Matic.
+This allows you to create applications such as decentralized exchanges, NFT marketplaces and similar while using our Plasma construction, which piggybacks on the security of Ethereum.

 ## Introduction to EIP712 and signed transfer
-This document aims to provide an introduction to the transfer of mapped assets on Matic plasma chain.
+This section aims to provide an introduction to the swap of mapped assets on Matic plasma chain.
 Note: For tokens deployed on Matic directly - the process isn't required.
 The process only applies to tokens that are *mapped* on to Matic.

 The transfer process is enabled by making use of the new RPC call `eth_SignTypedData`, introduced in [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) - this is done to avoid the complexity of allowance on plasma chains and to add simplicity to plasma fraud proofs.